Over the last 15+ years, jobs boards have established themselves as a reliable and lucrative online business model.

 So where do you find your jobseekers?

-There are some standard standard methods you can use, but it’s also worth thinking creatively about how to encourage jobseekers to register on your job board.
+There are some standard standard methods you can use to market a job board to jobseekers, but it’s also worth thinking creatively about how to encourage jobseekers to register on your job board.

 Here, your niche is your friend.